 While at UW-Eau Claire, you'll experience an innovative, well-rounded education, with classes and opportunities that are bound to quench your thirst for discovery.
 The chance to use cutting-edge technology begins as soon as you step on campus.
 You'll learn about a wide variety of subjects that interest you and have opportunities to further explore those you want to learn more about.

-Learn more about the comprehensive environmental geography major in the UWEC course catalog.
+Learn more about the comprehensive materials science major in the UWEC course catalog.

 Thinking about a bachelor’s degree in materials science?
 Here are other programs you may be interested in exploring.